 During the summer I like to experiment in the kitchen with more involved recipes than I would typically make during the school year.
 Today I made these beautifully delicious Punjabi Samosas with Mint Chutney!
 Samosas are deep fried, cone-shaped dumplings that are traditionally filled with a mixture of potatoes or meat.
 They also happen to be seriously delicious!

 My personal favorite version of the Samosa is one from Punjab, a state in the Northern part of India.
 Their version of this savory treat is filled with potatoes, peas, ginger, garlic, and loads of spices.
-Just like any traditional dish, there are also many versions of the Punjabi samosa because everyone has their own style.
-After making them a few times, I learned that they are not as complicated as I thought and were actually not hard to make once you got the hang of it!
+Just like any traditional dish, there are also many versions of the Punjabi Samosa because everyone has their own style.
+After making them a few times, I’ve learned that they are not as complicated as I thought and were actually not hard to make once you’ve got the hang of it!

-I have made the tamarind chutney a few times but it does take hours of work.
-If you are feeling super adventurous and have lots of time on your hands I would recommend searching online for a tamarind chutney recipe and trying it out for yourself.
+I have made the tamarind chutney a few times, but it does take many hours to make.
+If you are feeling super adventurous and have lots of time on your hands, I would recommend searching online for a tamarind chutney recipe and trying it out for yourself.
 It is totally worth all the work!
 The sweet and sour flavor profile is simply one of my all-time favorite flavors.

 I hope you have as much fun as I did making this savory Indian treat!